-- Organisations/groups of young people involved in the application must register and receive an identification code.
-Organisations/groups of young people that have already obtained such an identification code do not need to register again; - Check the compliance with the criteria for the relevant Action; - Check the financial conditions (only applicable to requests for funding, not relevant for Quality Label); - Fill in and submit the application form.
+- 1) Registration.
+Each applicant must be registered as follows: - a.
+For actions managed by the Executive Agency, applicants, affiliated entities and associated partners must register in the Funding & tender opportunities portal (FTOP)64 and receive a Participant Identification Code (PIC)65.
+Organisations/groups that have already obtained a PIC through their participation in other EU programmes do not need to register again.
+The PIC obtained from this previous registration is valid also for applying under the European Solidarity Corps; - b.
+For actions managed by National Agencies, organisations/groups of young people involved in the application must register through the Organisation Registration system https://webgate.ec.europa.eu/erasmus-esc for Erasmus+ and European Solidarity Corps and receive an Organisation ID.
+Organisations/groups of young people that have already obtained such an identification code do not need to register again; - 2) Check the compliance with the criteria for the relevant Action; - 3) Check the financial conditions (only applicable to requests for funding, not relevant for Quality Label); - 4) Fill in and submit the application form.